-•If a student incurs 3 unexcused absences, the parent/guardian will receive a letter documenting the child's attendance.
-An appointment or other form of contact will be made with the child's teacher to identify the cause of such absences and to discuss how the school can work with the family to support the child's success in school, including regular attendance.

-•Upon incurring the 5th unexcused absence, the parent/guardian will receive a second letter documenting the child's attendance and an appointment with SART will be scheduled to discuss the child's continued absence and develop an attendance improvement plan for the student.

-•Upon incurring the 7th unexcused absence, the parent/guardian will receive a phone call setting up a meeting with SART.
+- •If a student incurs 3 unexcused absences, the parent/guardian will receive a letter documenting the child's attendance issues.
+An appointment or other form of contact will be made with the child's teacher to identify the cause of such absences and to discuss how the school can work with the family to support the child's success in school, including regular attendance. - •Upon incurring the 5th unexcused absence, the parent/guardian will receive a second letter documenting the child's attendance and an appointment with SART will be scheduled to discuss the child's continued absence and develop an attendance improvement plan for the student. - •Upon incurring the 7th unexcused absence, the parent/guardian will receive a phone call setting up a meeting with SART.
 At the meeting, a third letter documenting the child's attendance will be given.
-An attendance contract will be given as well.
+An attendance contract will be given as well. - •Upon incurring the 10th unexcused absence, the parent/guardian will receive the SART violation letter.
+Empower may implement other disciplinary measures for a student incurring 10 unexcused absences.